The Origin of Monkeypox

 Investigators specifically pinned the origin of the virus on a shipment of animals from Ghana that arrived in Texas in April 2003.
 It contained about 800 small animals.
 Further investigations showed that two African giant pouched rats, nine dormice, and three rope squirrels were infected by the virus.
 Some of these infected animals were housed near prairie dogs.

-The United Kingdom confirmed a monkeypox outbreak on 6 May 2022.
+The United Kingdom confirmed a mpox outbreak on 6 May 2022.
 Epidemiologists noted that it began in a British resident who previously traveled to Nigeria where the disease was endemic.
-The exact origin of other monkeypox cases in the U.K. remains unknown.
+The exact origin of other mpox cases in the U.K. remains unknown.
 Several countries in Europe and elsewhere also reported outbreaks.

 Hence, beyond the United Kingdom, there have been documented cases in other European countries such as Portugal, Sweden, and Belgium.
 The United States, Canada, and Australia also reported domestic cases.
 The World Health Organization held an emergency meeting on 20 May 2022 to discuss the outbreak and prepare for containment measures.